Seteco/Somorrostro/statsd.md

 	dimension = myapp.metric2 m2
 ```

+Using the above configuration `myapp` should get its own section on the dashboard, having one chart with 2 dimensions.

 `[app]` starts a new application definition.
 The supported settings in this section are:

 - `name` defines the name of the app.